bpasanek/puzzlepoesis/pieces.md

 layout: default
 ---

-# Pieces
+## Pieces

-<div style="text-align: left"> Test a text--we want better alignment </div>

-As we create new puzzles, we generate critical commentary.
-These writings highlight relevant aspects of the design process, emphasizing the interplay between a poem and its physical manifestation.
+<div style="text-align: left"> As we create new puzzles, we generate critical commentary.
+These writings highlight relevant aspects of the design process, emphasizing the interplay between a poem and its physical manifestation. </div>

-Currently we are writing under three headings: "Computation," "Fabrication," and "Solving."
+<div style="text-align: left"> Currently we are writing under three headings: "Computation," "Fabrication," and "Solving."</div>

 <h4> Computation </h4>
 {% for post in site.posts %}